Shafston is ready to welcome students from 18 April 2022 for Brisbane Campus and 1 August for Gold coast campus.

 Shafston is obligated by the National Code to advise the Department of Home Affairs as soon as possible in the event that the under 18 year old student has changed his or her living arrangements or the registered provider no longer approves of the arrangements.

 If Shafston reports the student for changing his or her living arrangements and the provider approves of the changed arrangements, the Department of Home Affairs will be informed of the change but no further action will be taken.

 If Shafston reports the student for changing his or her living arrangements and the provider no longer approves of the arrangements, the student is in breach of student visa condition 8532 and their visa may be subject to cancellation.

 Remember to check this for more information: https://immi.homeaffairs.gov.au/visas/getting-a-visa/visa-listing/student-500/welfare-arrangements-students-under-18

 Questions / more information – please contact Shafston International College.

-The uniform is included as part of the application fee.
+The uniform is included as part of the learning material fee.